 “Paris Seen by Hollywood” (“Paris vu par Hollywood”)

 “Stars of the 7th Art by Studio Harcourt”

 Catalog (in English)

-Editor’s note: Take your own DIY tour of Paris!
-Check out the many personalized GG2P walking tours that so many of our readers love.
+Editor’s note: Take your own DIY trip of Paris!
+Check out the many personalized GG2P walking trips that so many of our readers love.
 They’re available as pdfs or as apps for your iPhone or Android phone.